Robust Ranking of Happiness Outcomes: A Median Regression Perspective: Discrete ordinal data analysis: a brief review

-Recent advances in numerical methods have made the scope of computing maximum score type estimators possible. \cite{florios_exact_2008} propose a mixed integer optimization (MIO) based approach for the computation of maximum score estimators of \cite{manski_semiparametric_1985}, who consider the simpler two-choice special case of our problem.
-In particular, they show that Manski's binary choice maximum score estimation problem can be equivalently reformulated as a mixed integer linear programming problem (MILP).
-Thanks to the developments in MIO solution algorithms and fast computing environments, this reformulation enables exact computation of global solutions through modern efficient MIO solvers.
+Recently \cite{florios_exact_2008} propose a mixed integer optimization (MIO) based approach for the computation of maximum score estimators.
+In particular, they show that Manski's binary choice maximum score estimation problem can be equivalently reformulated as a mixed integer linear programming problem (MILP). \cite{chen_best_2018} provide an alternative MILP formulation that complements the approach of \cite{florios_exact_2008} for solving the maximum score estimation problem.
+These reformulations enable exact computation of maximum score estimators through modern efficient MIO solvers.
 Well-known numerical solvers such as CPLEX and Gurobi can be used to effectively solve the MIO problems.
-See e.g., \cite{bertsimas_optimization_2005} and \cite {conforti_integer_2014} for recent and comprehensive texts on the MIO methodology and applications.
+We refer readers to \cite {bertsimas_optimization_2005} and \cite{conforti_integer_2014} for recent and comprehensive texts on the MIO methodology and applications.

-There are also theoretical reservations for using the maximum score type estimator worth mentioning.
-While the estimators of \cite {manski_semiparametric_1985} and \cite{lee_median_1992} have been shown to be consistent under very weak conditions, they converge at a cube-root rate and have non-standard asymptotic distrubition.
-See \cite{kim_cube_1990} and \cite{seo_local_2018}.
-Inference for this type of estimators can be done by subsampling (\cite{delgado_subsampling_2001}) or a model-based smoothed bootstrap (\cite{patra_consistent_2018}).
-As an alternative, \cite {horowitz_smoothed_1992} proposes a smoothed maximum score (SMS) estimation approach that employs a smooth approximation of the original maximum score objective function.
-The SMS estimator can converge at a rate arbitrarily close to the parametric rate yet that rate improvement requires additional assumptions on the smoothness of the density of underlying latent unobservables.
-In practice users also have to choose smoothing tuning parameters to implement the SMS estimator.
-Relatedly, smoothing induces additional bias that is difficult to correct especially for models with heteroskedasticity (see \cite{kotlyarova_robust_2009}).
-It is therefore unclear whether one would prefer SMS over MS estimators in finite samples even if one is willing to make more assumptions on the data generating process.
+The estimators of \cite{manski_semiparametric_1985} and \cite {lee_median_1992} have been shown to be consistent under very weak conditions.
+On the other hand, maximum score type estimators converge at a cube-root rate and have non-standard asymptotic distributions.
+See \cite {kim_cube_1990} and \cite{seo_local_2018}.
+When there are continuous covariates, one can use the smoothed maximum score (SMS) estimator proposed by \cite{horowitz_smoothed_1992} that employs a smooth approximation of the original maximum score objective function.
+The SMS estimator is asymptotically normally distributed and can have a faster rate of convergence than the unsmoothed maximum score estimator.
+However, for implementation of the SMS estimator, users have to choose tuning parameters that might induce a smoothing bias which could be difficult to correct (\cite {kotlyarova_robust_2009}).
+We refer the reader to \citet[][Chapter 4]{horowitz_semiparametric_2009} for a detailed review on the theoretical aspects of the maximum score and SMS estimators.